Specialists Program

 Spanish Language & Cultures

-Our Spanish program introduces Preschool to 5th grade learners to both the Spanish language and the diverse Spanish-speaking cultures through an interactive curriculum that includes learning through songs, music, games, stories and movement.
-The lessons not only help students build skills in reading, writing, speaking and listening in Spanish, but also help cultivate respect and appreciation for all cultures.
+Our Spanish program introduces Preschool to 5th-grade learners to both the Spanish language and the diverse Spanish-speaking cultures through an interactive curriculum that includes learning through songs, music, games, stories, and movement.
+The lessons not only help students build skills in reading, writing, speaking, and listening in Spanish, but also help cultivate respect and appreciation for all cultures.

-Throughout the year, our youngest students learn basic vocabulary like colors, feelings, weather, parts of the body etc., while our older students develop their listening, speaking and comprehension skills.
-They practice the Spanish language through conversations, songs, and writing stories that later they will dramatize in class.
+Throughout the year, our youngest students learn basic vocabulary like colors, feelings, weather, parts of the body, etc., while our older students develop their listening, speaking, and comprehension skills.
+They practice the Spanish language through conversations, songs, and writing stories that they will later dramatize in class.
 Teaching language in meaningful and useful ways motivates students to continue their love of learning.

 All this practice helps students build a solid foundation for continuing their Spanish language development and an appreciation for Spanish culture, communities, and traditions.